gayatri267/PyverilogTutorial/README.md

 (Bind dest:top.led tree:(Partselect Var:(Terminal top.count) MSB:(IntConst 23) LSB:(IntConst 16)))
 ```

-To view the result of dataflow analysis as a picture file, need to run the command as below (we select output port 'led' as the target for example)
+To view the result of dataflow analysis as a picture file, you need to run the command as below (we select output port 'led' (an output port) as the target for example)

     python pyverilog/dataflow/graphgen.py -t top -s top.led test.v

 out.png file will now be generated which has the definition of 'led' is a part-selection of 'count' from 23-bit to 16-bit.

 ![out.png](http://cdn-ak.f.st-hatena.com/images/fotolife/s/sxhxtxa/20140101/20140101045641.png)

 ### Control-flow analyzer
-Control-flow analysis can be used to picturize how the state diagram of the RTL module look like
+Control-flow analysis can be used to picturize how the state diagram of the RTL module looks like.

     python2.7 pyverilog/controlflow/controlflow_analyzer.py -t top test.v
 (Note that only python2.7 can be used to this command as it internally uses Pygraphviz)